 Repurposed piano book case: reinventing an iconic musical piece of furniture takes a great eye and lots of DIY imagination.
 This early 1900s piano, built in the Riga Musical Instrument Factory, was gutted and the body was made deeper in order to allow room for large books.
 It was ultimately reworked then coated with cherry wood veneer to last far into the next century.

 See Also: how one of our HomeJelly readers repurposed a found piano into a grand kitchen island.

 Repurposed piano headboard: a piano family heirloom had a damaged soundboard and was consequently stored for over 13 years.
 It was then disassembled and eventually turned into this impressive bedroom feature piece.
 Talk about “playing beautiful music together!”

 Repurposed piano electric keyboard with music library shelf: you might say this is almost more of an update than a repurposing project.
-An 1890′s piano was so loved by its owner that instead of tossing it, he decided to keep its functionality in tact, so to speak.
-The keys was replaced and the housing was retrofitted to accommodate his electric keyboards.
-The strings were removed and a shelf was installed to keep music books and equipment handy.
+An 1890’s piano was so loved by its owner that instead of tossing it, he decided to keep its functionality in tact, so to speak.
+The keys were replaced and the housing was retrofitted to accommodate his electric keyboards.
+The strings were then removed and a shelf was installed to keep music books and equipment handy.

 Repurposed piano desk: who knew a baby piano was the perfect size for a home office desk?
 This piece was reworked and finished to suit scribbling instead of serenading.